tbernacchi/ci-cd-automation-portfolio/README.md

 # CI/CD and Automation Portfolio

-> This repository documents and organizes my projects and practical experiences with CI/CD, pipelines, automation, infrastructure as code, and modern development practices.
-Some projects I have implemented, maintained in production and other as a way to study and learn new concepts.
+> This repository documents and organizes my projects and practical experiences with CI/CD, pipelines, automation and modern development practices.
+Some projects I have implemented/maintained in production and others as a way to study and learn new things.

 ---